Chapter 4123-15 Code of Ethics

 Upon receipt of information indicating a violation of rule 4123-15-07 of the Administrative Code, to ensure appropriate corrective action, the industrial commission or the administrator, as the case may be, shall take every action to ensure the matter is investigated, and, provided the circumstances warrant it, shall notify the office of deputy inspector general for the bureau of workers' compensation and industrial commission, and any other appropriate agency or official.

-No employee shall have possession of a workers' compensation claim file unless the file is necessary to the performance of the employee's duties.
-In case of violation or apparent violation of this rule, the section director, office director or the state coordinator shall refer the matter to the internal security committee for investigation, or to the administrator or the industrial commission for action consistent with division (A) of section 4121.122 of the Revised Code.
+No employee shall access a workers' compensation claim file unless the file is necessary to the performance of the employee's duties.
+Any violation of this rule shall be referred to the chief legal counsel for the bureau of workers' compensation, the administrator or the industrial commission for action consistent with division (A) of section 4121.122 of the Revised Code.
 A copy of this rule shall be distributed to each employee for certification that he has received and read this rule.
 This certification shall be placed in the employee's personnel file.